Welcome to Costa Rica.

 2) Bus.

-The most common way to get to La Pavona is by taking a bus from San Jose to Cariari, followed by another bus to La Pavona dock.
+The most common way to get to La Pavona is by taking a bus from San Jose to Cariari, followed by another bus to arrive at La Pavona parking at the dock.

 The buses are economical (approximately $2.30 from San Jose to Cariari) and provide an opportunity to soak in the local culture and scenic landscapes.